 - 1. PROGRAM SUMMARY.
 The Short Term Residential Therapeutic Program (STRTP) Mental Health Services Program (hereafter "the Program") is designed to provide mental health services to children (hereafter "clients") who are residents of Santa Barbara County and have been temporarily placed in one of Contractor's facilities in Camarillo, California.
-Santa Barbara County clients may be placed at either of Contractor's facilities by Santa Barbara County Child Welfare Services (CWS). - Contractor shall operate a short term residential treatment facility, certified by the California Department of Social Services, Community Care and Licensing Division.
+Santa Barbara County clients may be placed at either of Contractor's facilities by Santa Barbara County Child Welfare Services (CWS). - Contractor shall operate a STRTP, certified by the California Department of Social Services, Community Care and Licensing Division.
 This STRTP shall serve clients ages 9 through 19 years of age, and shall have a capacity of 53 clients.
 This facility shall be certified as an STRTP.
-The Program shall be located at: - A. 1722 South Lewis Road, Camarillo, California. - 2.
+The Program shall be located at: - 1.
+1722 South Lewis Road, Camarillo, California. - 2.
 PROGRAM GOALS.
 The goal of the Program is to provide the appropriate level of mental health services support for children who have been removed from their homes by Santa Barbara County CWS. - 3.
 SERVICES.
-Contractor shall provide the following services, as defined in Title 9, CCR: - A. Medication Support Services.
+Contractor shall provide the following services, as defined below: - A. Medication Support Services.
 Medication support services are services that include prescribing, administering, dispensing and monitoring psychiatric medications or biologicals that are necessary to alleviate the symptoms of mental illness.
 Service activities may include but are not limited to, evaluation of the need for medication; evaluation of clinical effectiveness and side effects; the obtaining of informed consent; instruction in the use, risks and benefits of and alternatives for medication; and collateral and plan development related to the delivery of the service and/or assessment of the client, as defined in Title 9 CCR Section 1810.225. - B. Crisis Intervention.
 Crisis intervention is a service lasting less than 24 hours, for or on behalf of a client for a condition that requires a more timely response than a regularly scheduled visit, as defined in Title 9 CCR Section 1810.209.
+Crisis intervention services may either be faceto-face or by telephone with the beneficiary or the beneficiary's significant support person and may be provided anywhere in the community.
 Service activities include, but are not limited to: assessment, collateral and therapy.
 Crisis intervention is distinguished from crisis stabilization by being delivered by providers who do not meet the crisis stabilization contact, site and staffing requirements as defined in 9 CCR Sections 1840.338 and 1840.348.
 Contractor shall be available 24 hours per day, 7 days per week to provide crisis intervention services. - C. Assessment.
 Assessment is designed to evaluate the current status of a client's mental, emotional or behavioral health.
-Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the client's clinical history; analysis of relevant cultural issues and history; diagnosis; and use of testing procedures, as defined in Title 9 CCR Section 1810.204. - 1.
+Assessment includes, but is not limited to, one or more of the following: mental status determination, analysis of the client's clinical history; analysis of relevant cultural issues and history; diagnosis; and use of mental health testing procedures, as defined in Title 9 CCR Section 1810.204. - 1.
 Contractor shall complete the Child & Adolescent Needs & Strengths (CANS) a) for each clients.
 The CANS must be administered by trained clinical staff (County/CBO) at: - i.
 Intake;